The Philosophy of the Salzburg Easter Festival

 An Exemplary Association of Patrons

 The idea of setting up an Association of Patrons can also be traced back to Herbert von Karajan.
 In many cases, Patrons have been members of the Association since the year the Festival was founded – this is in itself a token of the high esteem in which the Patrons hold the Festival and its familial atmosphere, and also of their identification with the Festival itself.
 The supporting role played by the members of the Association of Patrons is by no means restricted to the merely financial.
 Many Patrons have in fact been closely connected to “their” Festival over the years, and they are an idealistic pillar of support.
-At present, as of the 2015 season, the Association numbers 2,100 members.
+At present the Association numbers 1,900 members.